-$Indicate \ whether \ any \ Directors \ have \ voted \ against \ or \ abstained \ in \ connection \ with \ the \ approval of this \ Report.$
+Indicate whether any Directors have voted against or abstained in connection with the approval of this Report.

-Name of the director that did Reasons (opposed, Explain the reasons not vote in favor of the approval abstained, absent) of this report
+Name of the director that did not vote in favor of the approval of this report Reasons (opposed, abstained, absent) Explain the reasons

-Annex to Repsol YPF, S.A.
-2011 Corporate governance annual report
+ANNEX TO REPSOL YPF, S.A.
+2011 CORPORATE GOVERNANCE ANNUAL REPORT